MSc by Research Biomaterials / Overview

 The MSc by Research degree comprises three taught 15-credit units, to be determined in collaboration with your supervisor based on your previous academic background and the proposed research project, and a substantial 135-credit research project.

-The Biomaterials research programmes cover an exciting area of research in the School focusing both on fundamental understanding of interactions between man-made materials and biological tissues and the development of useful applications.
+The Biomaterials research programmes cover an exciting area of research in the Department focusing both on fundamental understanding of interactions between man-made materials and biological tissues and the development of useful applications.
 We have close links with the world's leading pharmaceutical and medical device companies and the clinical applications of our research impact many areas of medicine.

 The subject of biomaterials covers those materials that are used in the context of biology and medicine, usually to evaluate, treat, augment or replace any tissue, organ or function of the body.
 In surgery, a biomaterial may be a synthetic material used to replace part of a living system or to function in intimate contact with living tissue.

 A new area in biomaterials involves the exploration of nanotechnology for drug delivery, biological sensing or tissue regeneration.
 Examples of these bionanomaterials are small particles that may be used for the delivery of drug molecules to target sites within the body or to detect diseased areas.